Showing posts with label the writer's life. Show all posts

 Still.
 What to do?

-I've been thinking about it, and I think we have a few options when we come across an old piece of writing.
+We have a few options when we come across an old piece of writing.

 Why We Resist Change and What We Can Do About It